MarkBind/markbind/docs/userGuide/syntax/collapseExpandButtons.md

 <!-- Included in readerFacingFeatures.md -->
 <div id="examples" class="d-none">

-You can see an example of collapse/expand all buttons ==on the top right== of the site navigation.
+You can see an example of collapse/expand all buttons ==on the top right== of the site navigation that is located on the left of this page.
 </div>